confluentinc/ksql/docs/operate-and-deploy/installation/server-config/security.md

 refer to the
 [Security Guide](https://docs.confluent.io/current/security/index.html).

-You can also prefix the SSL truststore configs with `ksql.streams.` in order to use separate trust stores for encrypted communication with Kafka and external communication with ksqlDB clients:
+To use separate trust stores for encrypted communication with {{ site.ak }}
+and external communication with ksqlDB clients, prefix the SSL truststore configs with `ksql.streams.`:

 ```properties
 security.protocol=SSL